mattfenwick/Beagle/README.md

  1. try out the [online REPL](http://mattfenwick.github.com/Beagle/src/repl/repl.html)

- 2. pull the github repo, and set up a local REPL.
+ 2. pull the github repo, and start a local REPL by opening `src/repl/repl.html` in a web browser
-    The Javascript implementation can run from local files in any web browser;
-    once you've pulled all the files, just open up `src/repl/repl.html`

 ## Some key points ##